SSSD: Simply-Scalable Speculative Decoding: Introduction

 \section{Introduction}

-In the last few years, Large Language Models (LLMs) have become ubiquitous and are used to solve a wide variety of tasks.
-While recent work has been done in building smaller models (e.g., Llama 3.2), these models are mainly meant for specific applications, such as inference on edge devices, and the best models out there have tens to hundreds of billions of parameters.
-Running these models comes with high memory and compute requirements; the high cost and shortage of specialized hardware pose barriers to broader adoption of these advanced models.
-Even when sufficient hardware is available, latency between a user's request and the model's response remains a significant challenge for delivering a seamless user experience.

-It is worth digging further into this process to understand what makes LLM inference so expensive (for a detailed analysis, see \cite{yuan2024llminferenceunveiledsurvey}).
-LLM inference is divided into two main phases: (1) the prefill phase, where the input sequence is processed in parallel to compute and store the KV-cache and generate the first token, and (2) the auto-regressive decoding phase, where the model iteratively generates one new token at a time.
-While the prefill phase is parallel across the sequence and resembles the training process in terms of hardware utilization, the auto-regressive decoding phase is inherently sequential and heavily memory-bandwidth bound: The time spent loading model weights and the KV-cache substantially exceeds the time required for computing the large vector-matrix multiplications (which in training and prefill are matrix-matrix multiplications, because multiple new query vectors are available simultaneously), leading to a severe under-utilization of the available FLOPs.
+Large Language Models (LLMs) have become ubiquitous across a wide variety of applications, yet their high memory and compute requirements continue to pose substantial challenges for delivering low-latency, cost-efficient user experiences.
+LLM inference consists of two main phases: the prefill phase, where the input sequence is processed in parallel to compute and store the KV-cache and generate the first token, and the autoregressive decoding phase, where the model generates one token at a time through a full pass over the model weights \citep{yuan2024llminferenceunveiledsurvey}.

-Speculative Decoding (SD) \cite{xia-etal-2023-speculative,leviathan2023,chen2023specsampling} was introduced to use the idling compute units in the decoding phase to verify multiple possible token continuations in parallel to generate more than one token per forward pass and therefore reduce latency.
-Following the introduction of this idea, many variants of SD have been proposed, mainly to improve latency reduction.
-In large-scale LLM deployment, though, the goal is often to reduce cost per token while keeping latency within some acceptable range.
-While many SD methods exist, most show limited benefits at reasonable batch sizes and come with several other disadvantages.
-We will investigate this in more detail in Section~\ref{sec:related-work}.
-While batching competes for FLOPs with SD, making SD increasingly less convenient at larger batch sizes, it is often limited by the memory requirements of the KV-cache, and comes with higher latency.

-Recent trends in LLM applications increasingly push toward the need for efficient SD.
-In Retrieval Augmented Generation (RAG) \cite{rag2020}, the context is often in the order of tens of thousands of tokens.
-As in the forward pass the matrix multiplications of the feed-forward layers are independent of the context size, the attention mechanism, with the loading of the KV-cache, becomes the limiting factor.
-Here, SD is even more critical due to the increased cost of each forward pass.
-In this context, due to the large size of the KV-cache, the batch size is limited by the hardware’s available memory, leaving additional FLOPs available for SD.

-The latest OpenAI model, GPT4-o1 \cite{openaio1}, the leading model on complex reasoning tasks, is based on a chain-of-thought technique \cite{chain-of-thought2022}.
-This method makes models generate more tokens to support the thought process, making the decoding phase even more critical in the overall inference workflow.
-Users of this model can readily appreciate that optimizing for latency, not just throughput, is crucial for practical usability.